Morgan Freeman converted his 124-acre ranch into a giant honeybee sanctuary to save the bees

 He also has no plans of harvesting their honey and disturbing their beehives for money.

-To encourage the bees to visit his home, he has been growing bee-friendly plants in the ranch such as lavenders, clovers, magnolia trees, etc.
+To encourage the bees to visit his home, he has been growing bee-friendly plants on the ranch such as lavenders, clovers, magnolia trees, etc.

 Freeman’s venture into beekeeping couldn’t have come at a more opportune time.
 The Environmental Protection Agency has listed Colony Collapse Disorder as a principal cause of bee population decline over the past five years.

-If this decrease continues, a number of ecological and agricultural issues will arise, since bees are key plant pollinators.
+If this decrease continues, some ecological and agricultural issues will arise, since bees are key plant pollinators.

 The organization has reported that humans are responsible for the two main causes of declining bee populations: pesticides and habitat loss.